centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-manage.md

 ### Copy MAP URL

-A **Copy MAP URL** button is available when you open a map in view mode, allowing you to easily access and visualize this map.
+A **Copy MAP URL** button is available when you open a map in view mode, allowing you to easily share the map you opened.